 The Idea Farm: How to Sow, Grow, and Harvest Great Blog Post Ideas

-An idea farm—or idea garden, or idea file, or story pot—is a single document that serves as the collection point for every nascent thought, opinion, or idea you have during the course of the day (or, let’s be honest, night).
+An idea farm is a single document that serves as the collection point for every nascent thought, opinion, or idea you have during the course of the day (or, let's be honest, night).
+Most of what you save will be ugly and ill-formed — and that's fine.
+By collecting ideas in one place, they're allowed to influence each other and generate new, better ones.

 • Sales conversations and customer feedback